Call for proposals for the Canadian Health Measures Survey (CHMS) Biobank

 Further details about the application and review process may be found by visiting the Biobank section of the Statistics Canada website or by contacting the CHMS biobank coordinator at firstname.lastname@example.org.

 General information about the survey, including a CHMS bibliography with links to analytical products previously disseminated is also available at Canadian Health Measures Survey (CHMS).

 For more information on the CHMS, please contact Statistics Canada's National Contact Centre (toll-free 1-800-263-1136; 514-283-8300; STATCAN.infostats-infostats.STATCAN@canada.ca).

-2013 data from the Canadian Community Health Survey (CCHS) are now available.
+2014 data for the Canadian Community Health Survey (CCHS) are now available

-For more information on this release, and other data products available, please visit The Daily.
+For more information about this release and other available data products, please see The Daily.